N. O. Nelson: Leclaire, Illinois

 In 1890, N. O. Nelson founded the village of Leclaire as a model company town.
 The development of Leclaire started with the original plat design by engineer, surveyor and city planner Julius Pitzman (1837–1923).
 Nelson named the community after French economist and businessman Edme-Jean Leclaire, who had inaugurated employee profit sharing in France.
 Leclaire was a model cooperative offering affordable homes, free education, opportunities for recreation, and employment at the N. O. Nelson Manufacturing Company.
 Nelson implemented profit sharing and employee benefits.
+For a short time, Nelson lived in a Federal-Style home within the heart of Leclaire, residing amongst and socializing with his own factory workers.
 In 1902, he founded a cooperative store in Leclaire.

 Nelson's vision was influenced by the progressive theory of his era, including that of Sedley Taylor, professor at Trinity College, Cambridge and his 1885 essays On Profit Sharing Between Capital and Labor.
 In 1895, Nelson had been a delegate to the meeting in London, England of the Co-operation and Profit Sharing Associations of the World.
 Nelson was also responsible for the organization within the Greater St. Louis area of many recreational and cultural activities for the underprivileged.

 In 1934, the city of Edwardsville, Illinois annexed the village.
 Today the LeClaire Historic District is composed mostly of original structures and has been placed on the National Register of Historic Places since 1979.
 The renovated N. O. Nelson factory buildings are now the historic N. O. Nelson Campus of Lewis and Clark Community College.
 The complex is host to college classes, the Confluence Fab lab, and the Leclaire Room reception venue.